 Either way, if you can wrap your head around the tiered scarcity, there was still about 150 of these showcase cards in total.
-These were obviosly outside the base card.
+These were obviously outside the base card.

 The card looks very 90s but still offers a design that’s different to many others that’ll feature today.

 Obviously, those cards are always going to be a pretty sound investment over time if that’s what you’re into.
 However, we all can’t afford 60k for a basketball card (no matter how cool it is).

 So, I’ve done some homework for you, and I’ve found some other rookie cards that could be a good buy for those that don’t have a house deposit sitting in their back pocket.

 To make sure we’re getting the best bang for our buck, we’re only looking at cards that are graded on this list.

-Sure, if you’re great at assessing a card’s value over the internet, you can buy ungraded cards and then grade them and make an even bigger profit.
+Sure, if you’re great at assessing a card’s value over the internet, you can buy ungraded cards and then grade them and make and increase their value.
 However, I’d much rather go with the certainty of buying graded cards – especially when you’re paying a decent price online.

 If you’re new to this, you can read our beginners guide to card grading.